Located in Oak Ridge, Tennessee, The Emory Valley Center is a non-profit agency serving children and adults with disabilities.

 Emory Valley Center is funded through the Tennessee Department of Intellectual and Developmental Disabilities, the U.S. Department of Human Service's Division of Rehabilitative Services, the U.S. Department of Housing and Human Development, the Tennessee Department of Education, and the United Way.

-Emory Valley Center is licensed by the Tennessee Department of Education, the Tennessee Department on Mental Health and Developmental Disabilities, and the Department of Health.
+Emory Valley Center is licensed by the Tennessee Department of Education, the Tennessee Department of Intellectual and Developmental Disabilities, and the Department of Health.

 Job Opportunities at EVC